 Most people would say that 2 seconds or less is a good loading time.
 But actually, this is a very difficult question to answer, as it does depend a lot on the type of page you have, and how you're measuring your page speed.

 Remember that people don't necessarily need to wait for your entire page to fully load in order to use your website and get where they want to go.
-In some cases it's the time to interactive (TTI), or the time it takes to load the first bits of content (FCP) that's really important.

 What is the average page load speed?